hashicorp/terraform/website/source/docs/providers/azure/index.html.markdown

 * `certificate` - (Optional) The certificate used to authenticate with the Azure API.
 If a `settings_file` is not provided `certificate` is required.
   It can also be sourced from the `AZURE_CERTIFICATE` environment variable.

+## Testing:

+The following environment variables must be set for the running of the acceptance test suite:

+* A valid combination of the above which are required for authentification.

+* `AZURE_STORAGE` - The name of a storage account to be used in tests which require a storage backend.
+The storage account needs to be located in the Western US Azure region.